soumyadipdas37/finescoop.github.io/source/_posts/moment_man_in_patriot_prayer_hat_is_shot_dead_in_portland_amid_clashes_with_blm_and_trump_fans.md

-Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 'Illegal rave' in Banwen South Wales sees crowds dancing in field Black Panther star Chadwick Boseman dies after battle with cancer Trump caravan trucks drive through protesters in Portland Impressive duck flies 60mph on the motorway with traffic French director colourises footage of a Victorian seaside Dozens of caravans parked on field for Wellingborough horse fair Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC Revellers enjoy an illegal rave in Banwen Wales Saturday marked the 95th night of unrest in Portland since the police killing of George Floyd in Minneapolis.
+Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 'Illegal rave' in Banwen South Wales sees crowds dancing in field Dozens of caravans parked on field for Wellingborough horse fair Black Panther star Chadwick Boseman dies after battle with cancer Private bullet plane revealed Otto Aviation Group LLC Girl swept up in the air by kite during Taiwan's festival Impressive duck flies 60mph on the motorway with traffic Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Million People March gathers in Hyde Park
+Saturday marked the 95th night of unrest in Portland since the police killing of George Floyd in Minneapolis.
 More than 600 cars flying Trump flags and banners set off in a convoy around and through the city as the sun began to set, after tense scenes at their meeting point and clashes with counter-protesters.
 It came as Trump supporters staged similar gatherings around the country, with hundreds of people congregating in Los Angeles, Georgia and elsewhere to celebrate their president and rally for his re-election.